 This road leads you back down to the lower cable car station.
 We stayed at this level where we found a real miracle.
 The silence.

 Nobody was there.
-Completely nobody.
+I mean, completely nobody.
 First we thought that we are not at the right place but a few minutes later we recognized that we are at the best place where we could be.
 We were alone!
 I don’t even really know how to say this to fully reflect reality.

 There’s one kind of silence when you are alone somewhere and nobody is talking to you.
 You can hear the birds singing, or the sound of the distant traffic but you say that this is silence.
 But definitely not!